-STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Addiction Studies Paper Week Thirteen 150 points - TOTAL OF 150 POINTS
+STEP IN THE PROCESS DATE DUE POINTS AVAILABLE

+Agency Selection Week Four 10 points

+Agency Overview Paper Week Fourteen 90 points

+Agency Presentation Week Sixteen 50 points

+TOTAL OF 150 POINTS

-5. CLASS PARTICIPATION:
+4. CLASS PARTICIPATION:

-Class participation points are based on each student's active engagement in the classroom discussion posts and responses.
-This includes your individual post and your completion of a response to at least two of your classmates' posts.

-The field of Substance Use Treatment and Recovery practice is rooted in our ability to engage with others, create space for differing points of views and take risks in a way that allows us to continue refining our practice.
-When responding to your classmates Discussion Posts students are strongly encouraged to participate in these class discussion boards ready to add to the conversation that day, ask clarifying questions and engage in the classroom activities.
+Class participation points are based on each student's active engagement in the classroom discussions and material.
+Social Work practice is rooted in our ability to engage with others, create space for differing points of views and take risks in a way that allows us to continue refining our practice.
+Students are strongly encouraged to attend class ready to add to the conversation that day, ask clarifying questions and engage in the classroom activities.

-TOTAL OF 125 POINTS
+TOTAL OF 80 POINTS

-TOTAL CLASS POINTS AVAILABLE FOR THE SEMESTER 750
+TOTAL CLASS POINTS AVAILABLE FOR THE SEMESTER ......
+450

-ATTENANCE POLICY AND GRADING STANDARDS: The Instructor recognizes the relationship between values, skills, and knowledge gained in the classroom and our professional accountability to the communities we serve.
+ATTENANCE POLICY AND GRADING STANDARDS: The Department of Social Work of Human Resources recognizes the relationship between values, skills, and knowledge gained in the classroom and our professional accountability to the communities we serve.
 Further, attendance and punctuality demonstrate professional behavior and respect for peers and the learning environment.

 Students are expected to communicate with instructors regarding any absence and are encouraged to communicate with faculty about any circumstances that may interfere with their academic progress.

-If an unexpected event comes up for you, be sure to reach out to your instructor so that we can work together and ensure that you meet all course requirements to pass this class on time.
+Students who miss three or more classes (for courses meeting once a week) or five or more classes (for courses meeting twice a week) throughout the semester may fail the course and cannot earn a grade higher than a B. Students are reminded that this course is a requirement for those wishing to move on to a pursue a Bachelor of Social Work.
+If an unexpected event comes up for you, be sure to reach out to your instructor so that we can work together and ensure that you meet all of the course requirements to pass this class on time.

-GRADING STANDARDS: The following grading standards are for course assignments and course grades.
+SOCIAL WORK AND HUMAN SERVICES DEPARTMENT GRADING STANDARDS: The following grading standards are for course assignments and course grades.
 Some grading categories are not used by the college for course grades - but may be used for assignments.
 The department has worked to establish this grading scale for all courses based on academic and practice standards of excellence.
+These standards may be different from other courses at CR; however you will find the same standard used for all social work courses.
 This standard is used to help you achieve your own level of mastery of the material and demonstrate competency in the practice behaviors that are the hallmark of professional social work.